CSV Importer: 6 Benefits of Self-Serve Data Ingestion

 - Churn can increase when customers have paid for your product, but are unable to use it effectively.
 This frustration and dissatisfaction from the beginning slows customer momentum and results in higher churn.

-2. Intuitive Experience
+2. Improve User Experience

-The Osmos Uploader provides a delightful self-serve experience that's better than your top-tier service.
+The Osmos Uploader provides a self-serve experience that's better than your top-tier service.
 With our intuitive interface, non-technical users can quickly clean up data to match your destination schema using column mapping, formulas, and training examples.

 3. Clean Data with Clicks, Not Code